theory/pgenv/README.md

 --------

 *   [plenv] is a binary manager for [Perl], and was the inspiration for pgenv.
+*   plenv, in turn, was inspired by and based on [rbenv], a binary manager for Ruby.
 *   [Pgenv] works similarly, but requires [PostgreSQL] manually compiled from its Git repo.